YouTube Theater Seating Sections

 Concerts

 For concerts at YouTube Theater, the mezzanine front rows are arguably better than orchestra rows 8-15.
 You get an elevated straight-on view without the upward angle that close orchestra seats have.
 If you are not going to be in orchestra rows 1-5, the mezzanine front is the next best thing.
+Side orchestra section 103 and 104 are good alternatives to center orchestra for those wanting proximity over angle.

 Comedy Shows

 For comedy tapings and stand-up specials, center sections at any level beat side sections at any row.
 The comedian plays to the center camera and center audience.
 A center mezzanine seat in row 3 will feel more connected than an orchestra side seat in row 2.
+Center balcony is better than side mezzanine for comedy.

 Live Podcast Tapings